Skip to main content

 Roti

-Indian-influenced flatbread stuffed with curried vegetables, chicken, or goat.
-Popular lunch option throughout the islands.
+Indian-influenced flatbread wrapped around curried vegetables, chicken or goat.
+A go-to lunch across the islands.

 Allergens: